Controlling Difficult Witnesses on Cross-Examination

 Below is a transcript from the YouTube video Cross-Examination Techniques – Part 2: Controlling Difficult Witnesses on Cross-Examination

 These techniques work.
 They come from my 20 years of successful practice as a trial attorney.
-They work in criminal cases.
-They work in civil cases.
-They work in any type of case.
-They work in front of a judge in front of a jury.
+They work in criminal cases, civil cases, and any type of case.
+They work in front of a judge and a jury.

-They work for me, and they will work for you in your practice too.
+They work for me and will work for you in your practice, too.

 These are very simple techniques.
-But, like most simple things in life they are not easy to do.
+But, like most simple things, they are not easy to do.
 You need to practice.

 Cross-Examination Technique # 1 – Repeat the Question.